St. Paul Teachers, School District Reach Tentative Deal, Avoiding Strike

 Teachers voted to authorize a strike late last month.
 A 10-day cooling period allowed for continued negotiations, and an agreement was reached just before the Tuesday night deadline.

-SPFE officials say all teachers in the union will vote “at a later date” on whether to ratify the deal.MORE NEWS: Twin Cities Teachers Strike: Picket Signs Prepped As Negotiations Continue
+SPFE officials say all teachers in the union will vote “at a later date” on whether to ratify the deal, and it must be formally approved by the Minnesota Board of Education.MORE NEWS: Twin Cities Teachers Strike: Picket Signs Prepped As Negotiations Continue

-Minneapolis Public Schools failed to reach an agreement with the teachers union Monday, so educators there will be on strike starting Tuesday.
+Minneapolis Public Schools failed to reach an agreement with the Minneapolis Federation of Teachers on Monday, and a strike will begin Tuesday morning.